hackware1993/Flutter_ConstraintLayout/README.md

 View [Flutter Web Online Example](https://constraintlayout.flutterfirst.cn)

-**Flutter ConstraintLayout has extremely high layout performance because it does not require linear equations to solve.
+**Flutter ConstraintLayout has extremely high layout performance.
+It does not require linear equations to solve.
 It is recommended to use ConstraintLayout at the top level.
 For extremely complex layout(One thousand child elements, two thousand constraints), layout and drawing total time within 5 milliseconds(debug mode on Windows 10，release mode take less time), the frame rate can be